-- Check that the system volume and the volumetric capacity of the expansion vessel are compatible. - ∇ If the volume of the expansion vessel is insufficient for the system. - Install an additional expansion vessel in the heating return, as close to the product as possible. - Install a non-return flap at the product's outlet (heating flow). - 2.
-Ensure that the system has the following components: - A cold water stop cock for the unit - A gas stopcock for the unit - A filling and draining device in the heating installation
+- Check that the system volume and the volumetric capacity of the expansion vessel are the same. - ▽ If the volume of the expansion vessel is insufficient for the system. - Install an additional expansion vessel in the heating return, as close to the product as possible - Install a non-return flap at the product's outlet (heating flow). - 2.
+Ensure that the system has the following components: - A stop cock in the cold water supply - A stop cock in the gas line - A filling and draining device in the heating installation